 - 954.1 Informational and directional signs containing no advertising are permitted to direct traffic flow and locate businesses provided an annual fee is paid to the Town of Berlin.
 Such fee to be determined by the Planning Board.
 Specifications for Off-premise signs will be determined by the Planning Board. - 954.2 Off premises signs shall be acquired, erected, and maintained by the business.
 Signs will be placed on the following streets near their junction with side roads.
 Such signs may be erected on Town property with the specific location to be determined by the Planning Board with the comments of other town officers.

-West Street Linden Street Central Street South Street Pleasant Street Highland Street significant problem and where they can be harmoniously integrated with the environment.
+West Street Linden Street Central Street

+South Street Pleasant Street Highland Street

+Coolidge Road Sawyer Hill Road Randall Road